-In terms of Blockchain and its use in education, it’s worth mentioning that a lot of educational institutions have already commenced to experiment with the technology.
+In terms of Blockchain and its use in education, it’s worth mentioning that a lot of educational institutions have already commenced experimenting with the technology.

 For example, the National University of La Plata (UNLP) used Blockchain to verify academic achievements, the Holberton School in San Francisco experimented with it as a way to assist employers in verifying academic credentials, and MIT used it to deliver certificates on mobile devices.

 Combining virtual reality and augmented reality education with blockchain technology could lead to new possibilities.
-Such as, complete curriculums may be made available as immersive experiences or digital assets for augmented lectures using blockchain-based databases, which could preserve users’ identities while limiting access to authorised users and safely tracing learners’ action.
+Such as complete curriculums may be made available as immersive experiences or digital assets for augmented lectures using blockchain-based databases, which could preserve users’ identities while limiting access to authorised users and safely tracing learners’ actions.